Lakeside Chautauqua

 Lakeside Property Owners Association Representative

-MaryAnn Kelmer (Lakeside, Ohio) an Ohio native, has been a Lakeside cottage owner for 24 years and a year-round resident of Lakeside since 2016.
+MaryAnn Kelmer has been a Lakeside cottage owner for 24 years and a year-round resident of Lakeside since 2016.
 A successful small business owner, MaryAnn founded Kelmer Transcription Service in 1989 for the medical and legal communities.
 In the early 2000s she started an innovative business called Fabric Rescue in which she taught classes, gave lectures, and sold her own line of fabrics and quilt patterns to quilters all over the Midwest.
 Currently she is the co-owner of Sweet & Savory Cottage Bakers, a small-batch artisan bakery that serves the Lakeside Farmers Market in-season and delivers fresh baked goods directly to customers’ homes all over the Marblehead Peninsula in the off-season.
 At Lakeside, while assisting the Rhein Center director, MaryAnn observed the serious need to improve the way students registered for classes.
 She researched, proposed, gained approval for, and implemented an on-line registration system after becoming director herself 2014.
 The system was widely accepted from the beginning and is still being used today.
 MaryAnn is the President of Lakeside Property Owners Association and has also served on that board as Director and Vice President.
 She volunteers for the Lakeside Heritage Society and is actively engaged in the care of her 100-year-old father.
 She and her husband Rich have one adult daughter, Grace, who lives in Michigan.

 Larry Kisabeth